EXCLUSIVE-Germany in talks to provide more state aid for gas imports - sources | Headlines

 EXCLUSIVE-Germany in talks to provide more state aid for gas imports - sources

-Germany is in advanced talks to provide billions of euros in additional guarantees to Sefe, formerly Gazprom Germania, to ensure the firm can honour a huge contract to supply gas to German importer VNG, two people familiar with the matter said.
+Germany is in advanced talks to provide billions of euros in additional guarantees to Sefe, formerly Gazprom Germania, to ensure the company can honour a major contract to supply gas to German importer VNG, two people familiar with the matter said.

 - Country: